JetBrains/teamcity-documentation/topics/install-teamcity-server-on-windows.md

 >Before installing the TeamCity server, you might want to estimate your [system requirements](system-requirements.md) and read about [supported platforms](supported-platforms-and-environments.md).

+> Since TeamCity does not require any elevated permissions, it is recommended to run the server under a regular user account (you can configure a dedicated account for TeamCity).
+Running the server under an Administrator/SYSTEM account is considered a security threat since potential attackers who exploit possible TeamCity vulnerabilities can gain unwanted access to your server machine.
+>
+{type="warning"}

 ## Download TeamCity Server

 Go to the [JetBrains website](https://www.jetbrains.com/teamcity/download/) and download a convenient TeamCity Server distribution: